MIT-LCP/mimic-website/content/mimicdata/overview.md

  - **PRESCRIPTIONS** - Medications ordered, and not necessarily administered, for a given patient
  - **PROCEDURES_ICD** - Patient procedures performed as coded by the international classification of diseases and related health problems (ICD) system

-The following dictionary tables exist in the database:
+The following tables are dictionaries:

  - **D_CPT** - High level information regarding current procedural terminology (CPT) codes
  - **D_ICD_DIAGNOSES** - Brief description for each ICD code related to a diagnosis